samvk/postcard-creator/README.md

 *Greetings, World!* is a proof-of-concent postcard creator.
 It takes image input from the user and converts them to a digital 4 x 6 postcard.

 I chose to build the Postcard Creator as it felt like the most fully-rounded of the options.
 It requires a bit of work in front-end, back-end, and design, and creates a finished product one could actually use.
-It also let's me play around with a lot of what HTML5 has to offer.
+It also lets me play around with a lot of what HTML5 has to offer.

 #### Developer Notes